-Projects have taken on various formats ranging from installations and presentations in institutions, and the production of editions through commissions and collaborative workshop formats.
-This work has been shown nationally and internationally at All Inked up Kentʼs International Artist Book & Print Event UCA Canterbury & The Brewery Tap Folkestone, KHiO Publishing Studio Oslo National Art Academy, PRINTed #4 Singular publications EINA Centre Universitari de Disseny i Art, UAB Autonomous University of Barcelona and Arts Llibre Worshop ESDA LLotja Escola d’Arts i Oficis de Barcelona, Spain.
+ə/uh/-books is the photobook publishing programme of exhibitions, artists’ talks and publications I curate at the London South Bank University.
+Projects have taken on various formats ranging from installations and presentations to the production of editions through commissions and collaborative workshop formats.
+This work has been shown nationally and internationally at All Inked up Kentʼs International Artist Book & Print Event UCA Canterbury & The Brewery Tap Folkestone, KHiO Publishing Studio Oslo National Art Academy, PRINTed #4 Singular publications zt EINA Centre Universitari de Disseny i Art/ UAB Autonomous University of Barcelona and Arts Llibre Worshop at ESDA LLotja Escola d’Arts i Oficis de Barcelona, Spain.

 Project's archive: http://uh-books.tumblr.com/

 ə-books #10 May 15-18, 2018 Unveil’d Photobook #01

 ə-books #9 Mar 9th- Mar 23th 2018 Jens Masmann L ND N

 ə-books #8 Tuesday 25 April – Friday 26 May 2017 Tadej Pogačar + Dejan Habicht: HU?
 Pre-Brexit Tour

 ə-books #7 March 28th – April 21st 2017 Héloïse Bergman: The Dying Art

 ə-books #6 March 21st – March 24th 2017 Andreia Alves de Oliveira: River Boats & Inner Thoughts

 ə-books #5 January 31st- February 25th 2017 Jessica Brouder: I Believe in You